 Our first choice would have been wood.
 But for two 4ft by 8ft beds, we were looking somewhere around $150.
 The next option we considered was cinder block.
 Our local Home Depot was out of the usual 8x8x16 blocks when we first looked, but they got some in later at $1.50 each.
 This method of building beds would have cost us around $120 for two beds.
 A friend suggested used railroad ties, which I have now heard is bad for growing vegetables in, but they were in the $16-$20 range each, and that was even more expensive than most options.
 After more research we priced out galvanized corrugated steel siding, and found that we could make two 4×8 beds for $70.
 Jackpot!

 Here’s a breakdown of what we bought, where we found it, and how much it cost us.
-While building material prices will differ across the country and as time passes, we are fairly confident that this is hands down the most cost effective way to build raised beds in 2021.
+While building material prices will differ across the country and as time passes, we are fairly confident that this is hands down the most cost effective way to build raised beds.

 - 3 sheets of corrugated galvanized steel 2’x8′ ($18 each at Lowes – Home Depot was out but theirs were only $12.80 or something!)